Electropolishing-Induced Topographic Defects in Niobium: Insights and Implications for Superconducting Radio Frequency

-Here the position of vortex nucleation occurs at a distance $\xi$ from the surface.
-Where the line connecting the two parallel lines intersects, at point A in Fig. \ref{ModelGeometry} (a), many points satisfy the nucleation condition of a distance $\xi$ away from the surface.
-For this sloped-step model the nucleation position is given by $\mathbf{r}_v=(\xi\sin\gamma,\delta+\xi\cos\gamma)$.
-The minimum value of $\eta$ is solved for numerically to determine $\gamma$, the angle of easiest entrance for the vortex.
-For small slope angles, $\gamma$ is small and a reasonable approximation of $\gamma=0$ can be implemented if desired.
+Here, $\gamma$ is defined as the angle measured from the $y$-axis at point A that parameterizes the possible vortex nucleation positions, $\mathbf{r}_v=(\xi\sin\gamma,\delta+\xi\cos\gamma)$.
+These points lie one coherence length $\xi$ from the surface near the corner.
+The superheating field corresponds to the easiest direction for vortex entry, which is obtained by minimizing $\eta$ with respect to $\gamma$.

 Since $\nabla \cdot \mathbf{J} = 0$ and under the assumption $\nabla \times \mathbf{J} \approx 0$ conformal mapping can be employed to determine the complex potential for the screening current density enhancement at the geometrical defect.
 Similarly, the current density of the image vortex, $\mathbf{J}_I$, needed to preserve the boundary condition $(\mathbf{J}_{I}+\mathbf{J}_{V}) \cdot \mathbf{\hat{n}}=0$, which accounts for the surface barrier, is calculated via conformal mapping \cite{buzdin1998ElectromagneticPinningOfVortOnDefects,kubo2015field}.
 The current densities are calculated via standard conformal mapping techniques \cite{zill2009ComplexAnalysis}.
 A detailed explanation of this type of approach can be found in Ref. \cite{kubo2015field}.
 The transformation from the upper-half plane, shown in Fig. \ref{ModelGeometry} (b), to the sloped-step geometry is given by the Schwarz-Christoffel mapping